qPCR4vir/myNana/docs/Doxigen/Doxigen-source/02-Getting Started.md

 Lines 21 to 26 define the main function; an object of class monty_hall is defined, sets the form visible and enters the event loop.

-Let’s implement the default constructor and three private member functions.
+Let's implement the default constructor and three private member functions.

 	27 monty_hall()
 	28        : nana::gui::form(nana::gui::API::make_center(400, 150),